The store will not work correctly when cookies are disabled.

 You can withdraw your consent at any time by clicking on the link accessible in our personal data protection policy.
 To learn more, click here.

-With the mirror, the colours double and merge, making the sensory space appear bigger.
-Compatible with the UV lamps (ref 61538, 61994 or 61995).
+With the mirror, colors are doubled and blended, and the sensory space appears larger.
+For use with UV lamps ref.
+61538, 61994 or 61995.

-WOOD (frame), PLEXIGLASS (mirror) and PLASTIC (fibres).
+WOOD (frame), PLEXIGLASS (mirror) and PLASTIC (fibers).

 Color